 A 2014 study by Voon and colleagues in PLoS ONE found that men with compulsive sexual behavior showed greater activation in the ventral striatum, dorsal anterior cingulate cortex, and amygdala when viewing sexually explicit videos, compared to controls.
 The study also found a dissociation between "wanting" and "liking": CSB subjects reported greater desire but similar liking, a pattern the authors note is consistent with how incentive motivation works in drug addictions.
 That's the neural signature of cue reactivity: your brain lighting up with wanting before you've made a conscious decision.

 This is why even months into recovery, a random trigger can still catch you off guard.
-It’s also why building new cue associations (different environments, different phone habits, different responses to emotional triggers) is so important.
-Urges and Triggers breaks down how to work with this system as it recalibrates.
+It's also why building new cue associations (different environments, different phone habits, different responses to emotional triggers) is so important.
+Urges and triggers breaks down how to work with this system as it recalibrates.

 Why some people feel worse before better

-If this is happening to you, Flatline in Porn Recovery covers the mechanism and typical duration in detail.
-It’s also a common phase in the full porn addiction recovery timeline.
+If this is happening to you, Flatline in porn recovery covers the mechanism and typical duration in detail.
+It's also a common phase in the full porn addiction recovery timeline.

-What actually helps the brain recover faster
+What actually supports brain recovery

-• Sleep.
+- Sleep.
 Neuroplastic consolidation happens during sleep.
 Chronic sleep disruption slows every kind of learning and adaptation.
-For the relationship between sleep and porn recovery specifically, see Sleep and Porn Recovery.
+For the relationship between sleep and porn recovery specifically, see Sleep and porn recovery.

-• Physical exercise.
+- Physical exercise.
 Aerobic exercise increases BDNF (brain-derived neurotrophic factor), a protein linked to neural growth and adaptation.
-It’s one of the most reliably supported interventions for mood and cognition in the broader literature.
+It's one of the most reliably supported interventions for mood and cognition in the broader literature.

-• Rebuilding natural dopamine sources.
+- Rebuilding natural dopamine sources.
 Avoiding substitute high-stimulation behaviors (short-video feeds, gambling apps, binge eating) prevents the reward system from simply swapping one addiction for another.
-What to Do Instead of Watching Porn has concrete alternatives, and a more structured dopamine detox approach can help if you’re feeling overwhelmed by cravings for any kind of stimulation.
+What to do instead of watching porn has concrete alternatives, and a more structured dopamine detox approach can help if you're feeling overwhelmed by cravings for any kind of stimulation.